waderichman/workzy/README.md

 # TaskDash

-Expo/React Native app for a local task marketplace with Supabase auth and live marketplace data.
+TaskDash is a local task marketplace app built with Expo and React Native.

+People posting work can create a job, answer public questions, and review private offers from nearby taskers.
+Taskers can discover jobs in the ZIP codes they cover, join the public thread for a job, and open a private chat when they want to negotiate price or details.

-## Included
+## What It Does

 - Two-sided flow with `poster` and `tasker` roles
-- Supabase email/password auth with email confirmation
+- Supabase auth for sign up, sign in, and session handling
-- ZIP-based job visibility for local taskers
+- ZIP-based matching so local jobs reach the right taskers
-- Post flow for publishing a job and opening a negotiation thread
+- Public job threads for general questions
-- Inbox screen for chat, questions, and offer negotiation
+- Private poster-tasker chats for offers and negotiation
-- Profile screen with role switching and account stats
+- Profile and role switching for hiring or tasking
-- Zustand state with persisted active role and selected thread

-## Run
+## Local Setup

 1. Install Node 20+.
 2. Run `npm install`.